OnesimoMartins/Notificator-app/README.md

 7. view a employees **[Must have administrator Authoritie]**
 8. Login access validation using Spring Security
 9. Athentication and authorization for users

+13. Observability with actuator
+14. Log storage with logly
 13. JWT Token Usage

 17. And additional features or functionality in both Backend and Frontend for better user usability